Totsy/Totsy-API/README.md

 To-Do (Future)
 --------------
 * Add a domain model layer to decouple Magento models from the API server.
 Use Symfony DI to configure and instantiate classes.
-* Move API client configuration into a Magento admin module, instead of the current SQLite database.